jacobcode01/ChurnLabs/README.md

 ## Config-Driven Design
 - This project adopts a config-driven approach to manage data, model, training, and artifacts.
 - Instead of hardcoding values inside the codebase, these settings are stored in YAML configuration files.
-- These files are loaded during preprocessing, training, inference and artifacts logging.
+- These files are loaded during preprocessing, training, inference, and artifacts logging.
 ```
 config/
 ├── data-config.yaml